 The offering price of Class N and Class Y shares is their NAV without a front-end load sales charge.
 No CDSC applies when you redeem your shares.
-You must meet eligibility criteria in order to invest in Class Y shares.
+You must meet eligibility criteria in order to invest in Class N or Class Y shares.